confluentinc/go-editor/README.md

 allows your CLI to validate the edited data and prompt the user to continue editing where they left off, rather than starting their changes over.

-You can see a working example in [examples/simple.go](./examples/simple.go).
+You can see working examples in the [examples](./examples) directory.

 ### Input Validation